-In other words, BPA is a tool to enable your team, not replace them.
+In other words, BPA is a tool to enable your team members, not replace them.
 Here are some ways to determine how to balance and introduce automation to your team’s processes.

 Tasks Automation Should Handle

-Here are six key ways to identify tasks that may be good subjects for automation:
+Here are six key ways to identify tasks that may be good candidates for automation: